Get the Recipe

-But there's no doubt about it: the skirt is king.
+But there's no doubt about it: The skirt is king.
 It's more buttery, more beefy, and just plain more tasty than its counterparts.

 The key is to not trim off too much of the fat that covers one side of the steak.
-They'll melt into the cracks as the meat grills, making each bite juicier and tastier.
+It'll melt into the cracks as the meat grills, making each bite juicier and tastier.

-Next up: we've got our meat, so how do we treat it?
+Next up: We've got our meat, so how do we treat it?

-It's proven difficult to pinpoint exactly what ingredients went into the original fajitas marinades, but it's a safe bet that at least some chilies, garlic, black pepper, and cumin were involved.
+It's proven difficult to pinpoint exactly what ingredients went into the original steak fajita marinades, but it's a safe bet that at least some chilies, garlic, black pepper, and cumin were involved.
 All of these are flavoring ingredients—they don't really change the manner in which the meat cooks or interact with it on more than a cursory level.
 What about some other common marinade ingredients?
 Ones that might actually affect the meat more intimately?

-I tested out over two dozen marinade variations, adding extra ingredients to some (ranging from commercial meat tenderizers to natural enzymatic tenderizers like pineapple and papaya) and omitting ingredients from others (in order to see what happens when, say, you forget the oil in a marinade).
+I tested out over two dozen marinade variations, adding extra ingredients to some (ranging from commercial meat tenderizers to natural, enzymatic tenderizers, like pineapple and papaya) and omitting ingredients from others (in order to see what happens when, say, you forget the oil in a marinade).

 I even took photos of every steak in the process, but unfortunately, from a visual standpoint, you can't really see much difference.
 Just imagine slightly different versions of this 26 times in a row, and you'll get the picture:

-Key To Great Marinades #1: Oil
+Key to Great Marinades #1: Oil

-Key To Great Marinades #2: Acid
+Key to Great Marinades #2: Acid

 I used to think that acid was essential in a marinade for tenderizing purposes, and it's true—acid can slightly tenderize tough connective tissue in meat.
-Unfortunately, excessive acid can also start to chemically "cook" meat, denaturing its protein and causing it to firm up and eventually turn chalky (think: ceviche).
+Unfortunately, excessive acid can also start to chemically "cook" meat, denaturing its protein and causing it to firm up and eventually turn chalky (think ceviche).

-You may be surprised to learn that despite their reputation, marinades do not actually penetrate particularly far into meat—even after the course of a night, it will penetrate no further than a millimeter or two, and that penetration rate slows down the longer you marinate for.
+You may be surprised to learn that, despite their reputation, marinades do not actually penetrate particularly far into meat—even after the course of a night, a marinade will penetrate no further than a millimeter or two, and that penetration rate slows down the longer you marinate for.
 So really, a marinade's effects are largely limited to the surface of the meat.
 Luckily for us, on a skirt steak, that's precisely where all of the tougher connective tissues are located, so if any tenderization is going to occur, it'll occur in the right places.

-Key To Great Marinades #3: Salt and Proteases
+Key to Great Marinades #3: Salt and Proteases

-The final ingredients in a good marinade is a salty liquid.
+The final ingredient in a good marinade is a salty liquid.
 The muscle protein myosin will dissolve in a salty liquid, leaving the meat with a looser texture and a better ability to retain moisture.
 This is the theory behind brining meats like chicken or pork, and the same theory applies to our fajitas.

-While you could just add regular salt to the marinade, there's a lesson I learned in years of playing MarioKart: Why settle for a driver who just has good handling when you can pick a driver with good handling and a high top speed?
+While you could just add regular salt to the marinade, there's a lesson I learned over years of playing Mario Kart: Why settle for a driver who just has good handling when you can pick a driver with good handling and a high top speed?

 Soy sauce is hardly traditional, but it's got a prominent place in many fajita recipes for these very reasons.
 That it doesn't taste distinctly soy-like or Asian once the meat is cooked is especially nice.

-To do this, I empty out an entire full chimney of coals over just one side of my grill, piling them and allowing them to preheat until I can barely bring my hand close enough to deposit the steaks (long tongs help here).
+To do this, I empty out a full chimney of coals over just one side of my grill, piling them and allowing them to preheat until I can barely bring my hand close enough to deposit the steaks (long tongs help here).
 If hardwood coal is an option, I'd opt for them over briquettes—hardwood burns faster and hotter.

 Don't believe me?
-Just try them side-by-side and come to your own conclusion.
+Just try them side by side, and come to your own conclusion.

 The last step in perfect fajita meat is by far the most important: the carving.

-See how nice they look all fanned out?
+See how nice they look, all fanned out?

 With the meat taken care of, we move on to slightly more trivial but no less important* matters: the vegetables and toppings.

-*strike that, reverse it.
+* Strike that, reverse it.